keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

   }
   ```

 ## Breaking changes

-This KEP breaks the implementation of Keptn 0.6.0:
+This KEP breaks the implementation of Keptn 0.7.0:
-* Keptn-services (aka. batteries) including contributed services need to be changed to react on a `[task].triggered`, and send a `[task].started` → `[task].finished`.
+* All Keptn-services including contributed services (in GitHub organizations: [keptn-contrib](https://github.com/keptn-contrib), [keptn-sandbox](https://github.com/keptn-sandbox)) need to be changed to react on a `[task].triggered` event, and send a `[task].started` → `[task].finished`.
 * Keptn CloudEvents must be changed.
 * A shipyard migration must take place as outlined below.

-### Upgrade path from Shipyard 0.1.2  to 0.2.0
+### Upgrade path from Shipyard 0.1.x to 0.2.0

-The shipyard specification version 0.1.2 as used by Keptn 0.5.0 and 0.6.0 (last supported Keptn versions) has to be migrated to the new specification.
+The shipyard specification version 0.1.x as used by Keptn versions 0.7.x and older has to be migrated to the new specification.
 Thus, the following spec:

 ```yaml
 stages: